Pueblo Viejo Canton: Geography and climate

 It is located in the center of the province of Los Ríos.
 It covers an area of 336.3 square kilometres.

-The Rio Puebloviejo flows through the village, with a series of tributaries that feed it and a lot of estuaries and streams.
+The Rio Puebloviejo flows through the village, with a series of tributaries that feed it and many estuaries and streams.
 The weather is warm and humid with temperatures varying between 27 and 28 degrees Celsius.

 History

 Puebloviejo is mentioned in early chronicles in 1616, mentioning the fork in the river.
-In 1693, in the period of King Juan Carlos II of Spain, Puebloviejo was part of the Territory of Guayaquil.
+In 1693, in the period of King Charles II of Spain, Puebloviejo was part of the Territory of Guayaquil.

 In 1808, Puebloviejo became one of the 14 districts of the Province of Guayaquil.
 On October 9, 1820, Guayaquil proclaimed their independence from Spanish rule, causing Puebloviejo to proclaim its independence on 12 October, recognized as independence day in the canton.

 During the presidency of Vicente Ramón Roca, by legislative decree on February 7 of 1846, it became a canton.
 During the months of February and March 2008, San Francisco de Puebloviejo suffered from severe flooding in Ecuador, which affected not only crops but also houses and many families in the area.